 He could come into the ring with a song from The Lion King, but that won’t scare anyone.
 So how about Iron Lion Zion by Bob Marley?

-Having spent most of his adult life in solitary, roaming grasslands and rainforests, wading through thick, sticky wet swamps, the tiger will possess little apprehension towards this latest challenge of cat-to-cat combat.
+On the other hand, tigers spend most of their adult life in solitary, roaming grasslands and rainforests and wading through thick, sticky wet swamp.
+For this reason, the tiger will possess little apprehension towards this latest challenge of cat-to-cat combat.

 He will swagger through the gathered crowds with a scornful expression smeared across a whiskered face.
 There will be little doubt or indecision in the mighty cat’s mind.
 He knows that he owns the obvious authority and the greater number of physical assets to win the battle of the cats.

 “It’s the eye of the tiger, the thrill of the fight, risin’ up to the challenge of our rival.”
 Okay, maybe Survivor is a little too obvious for the ring walk music but how else does the tiger enter the ring?

 It is said that a dog’s bark is often worse than its bite.
 As a pair of animals who don’t have the ability to bark, the roar is the go-to form of communication for a tiger or a lion when things are getting a little edgy or tense.

 With both boasting an impressively intimidating capacity to cry out in a reverberating roar, which of these two rivals can project the most noise and make his opponent nervous?

 Both can bawl out a roar that echoes for many miles, striking fear and panic into anything or anyone within earshot.

 So ready for it.
 Seconds out… ding ding, it’s time for the tiger vs lion fight.

 Tiger vs Lion – Who Will Win?